 - This is not a seed exchange.
 Unfortunately, we can only accept unopened, commercial seed packets as donations to this collection.

 - The donated seeds are from the previous growing season, cannot be guaranteed to be 100% viable, and so cannot be sold this year.
 Each year, millions of seeds are discarded.
 The Free Seed Library aims to reduce that waste and increase the fun for local gardeners.
-This year's seeds were generously supplied by local seed companies and the Living Seed Library.

 - Gardening doesn't have to be expensive.
 Now is your chance to (re)discover the joys of digging in the dirt and growing your own food!